.. | ||

 Run:

-nix-build -A nixos-rebuild-ng.tests.ci
+nix-build -A nixos-rebuild-ng -A nixos-rebuild-ng.tests.linters

-The command above will run the unit tests and linters, and also check if the code is formatted.
+The command above will build, run the unit tests and linters, and also check if the code is formatted.
 However, sometimes is more convenient to run just a few tests to debug, in this case you can run:

 nix-shell -A nixos-rebuild-ng.devShell